ZoneMinder/zoneminder/README.txt

 with,  and  to check your camera works.
 Please note that  just because  you  can see a video stream in these tools  does  not necessarily  guarantee  that  your  camera  will   work   with ZoneMinder.
-This is because most tools just `map'  the  video image   through  onto  screen  memory  transparently   without intercepting it, whereas ZoneMinder needs to capture the image and, usually, inspect it.
+This is because most tools just 'map'  the  video image   through  onto  screen  memory  transparently   without intercepting it, whereas ZoneMinder needs to capture the image and, usually, inspect it.
 This is called frame grabbing and to